oktaytuncay/Kubernetes/kubernetes.md

 math-pod   0/1     Completed   5          3m22s
 ```

 But it then recreates the container in an attempt to leave it running.
-Again the container performs the required competition task and exist and Kubernetes continues to bring it up again.
-And this continues to happen until threshold is reached.
+Again the container performs the required competition task and exists and Kubernetes continues to bring it up again.
+And this continues to happen until the threshold is reached.
 So why does that happen?

 Kubernetes wants our application to live forever.
 The default behavior of pods is to attempt to restart the container in an effort to keep it running.